syntro-opensource/ssdev/docs/hostcontainer.md

 ## Build your own Container
-When there is no prebuilt container and you do not want to host one, you can instruct ssdev to build the host via a custom `docker-compose.yml`.
-The values in this file are merged **over** the internal definition, allowing you to customize any aspect of any container.
+When there is no prebuilt container and you do not want to host one, you can instruct ssdev to build the host image (or any other service) via a custom `docker-compose.yml`.
+The values in this file are merged **over** the internal definition.
+This allows you to customize **any** aspect of your development environment while still sharing it with your colleagues.

 As an example, if you want to build your host container from a `Dockerfile` supplied in your project: